 THE FILM PROGRAMME OF DOK.fest MÜNCHEN @HOME

-TIEMPO SUSPENDIDO – TIME SUSPENDED (Mexiko 2015, Natalia Bruschtein, DOK.horizonte).
+TIEMPO SUSPENDIDO – TIME SUSPENDED (Mexico 2015, Natalia Bruschtein, DOK.horizonte).
 A mother spends her life fighting for an explanation of her children’s murder during Argentina’s military dictatorship.
 Today she suffers from dementia.
 Her granddaughter cautiously explores the friendly old lady’s fragmented memories.
 A film about resistance, women and the joy of life.

-BEYOND THE SNOWSTORM – HINTER DEM SCHNEESTURM (Deutschland 2015, Levin Peter, DOK.panorama).
+BEYOND THE SNOWSTORM – HINTER DEM SCHNEESTURM (Germany 2015, Levin Peter, DOK.panorama).
 “Shut up, man!
 You asshole!” a grandfather snaps at his grandson.
 Young against old; scientific curiosity vs a desire to come to terms with the past.
 Levin Peter’s horror film about the power of memory is rich in associations and moving and disturbing in equal measure.

-DEPROGRAMMED (Kanada 2015, Mia Donovan, DOK.panorama).
+DEPROGRAMMED (Canada 2015, Mia Donovan, DOK.panorama).
 Since the 1960s, Ted Patrick, the inventor of “reverse brainwashing” has made it his business to free young people from the claws of religious sects and cults – at times against their own will and using unorthodox methods.
 What is permissible when a person’s free will is in danger?

-BLACK BOX BRD (Deutschland 2000, Andres Veiel, Retrospektive).
+BLACK BOX BRD (Germany 2000, Andres Veiel, Retrospektive).
 Andres Veiel’s complex and intelligent film contrasts the exemplary and yet complementary biographies of the bank chairman, Alfred Herrhausen, and the RAF terrorist, Wolfgang Grams and allows us a deep insight into postwar Germany’s ruptured society.

-WER WENN NICHT WIR (Deutschland 2011, Andres Veiel, Retrospektive).
+WER WENN NICHT WIR (Germany 2011, Andres Veiel, Retrospektive).
 A romantic drama set against the events of the German Autumn.
 Andres Veiel’s fiction debut retells the story of the RAF and juxtaposes the relationship between Baader and Ensslin with the biography of the writer and son of a Nazi, Bernward Vesper.
 A psychological portrait of German terrorism.